gautamxgambhir/Surfer/Package/README.md

 With Surfer, you can :
  - Get brief website summaries with just two lines of information.
  - Generate detailed webpage content summaries from articles, blogs, and more.
- - Choose between paragraph summaries or bullet points for a customized reading experience.

 ## Main Features